kubernetes-sigs/cluster-api-provider-cloudstack/README.md

 Copy the tiltfile into the capi repo.

+Note: Until a more automated tilt setup is built out, tilt will need the secret manually injected into `config/default/credentials.yaml`.
+Use `base64 -i cloud-config | tr -d '\n'` to fill in the `CLOUDSTACK_B64ENCODED_SECRET` that clusterctl would normally fill.

+  cloud-config: ${CLOUDSTACK_B64ENCODED_SECRET}

 Run `tilt up` from the capi repository.

 ## Tutorial w/o Tilt - with detailed instructions